Bone Conduction Hearing Devices (BCHD)

 Middle Ear Implants (MEI)

-There is only a surgical fitting over intact skin for Middle Ear Implants (MEI) – the external processor is held on with a magnet over intact skin for VIBRANT SOUNDBRIDGE and if needed for Carina middle ear implants.
+The implant is inserted under the skin and the external processor is held on with a magnet over intact skin for VIBRANT SOUNDBRIDGE and if needed for Carina middle ear implants.